Found 0 - 10 results of 24 programs matching keyword "human development"

 What would it take for humans to travel to and live on Mars—and who is daring enough to do it?
 In this episode, we explore the Mars One project, which is planning human settlement on the red planet, and hear from scientists at NASA's Ames Research Center about adjusting to the Martian environment.
 We also meet some brave Bay Area residents who are hoping to make the journey.
 Since 1969, the Exploratorium has set the standard for hands-on, inquiry-based education.
 See how our new Pier 15 home, with its new exhibits and expanded resources, is helping us achieve our mission: to change the way the world learns.

 In this historical video from 1996, which was originally made for a museum floor installation, we learn about both the Palace of Fine Arts and the roots of the Exploratorium.
 This piece mixes footage from films in the Exploratorium's collection and interviews with historians, architects, and museum staff.
+The Exploratorium is more than a science museum.
+It is the global leader in informal learning, having spawned 1000 participatory science centers around the world.
+An estimated 180 million people play with our creations in museums around the globe and online.
+The Exploratorium is made up of scientists, artists, teachers and tinkerers.
+It is a public laboratory where visitors are encouraged to ask questions, experiment, and ultimately see the world a little differently.
 Edward O. Wilson has revolutionized science and inspired the public more often than any other living biologist.
 Now he is blending his pioneer work on ants with a new perspective on human development to propose a radical reframing of how evolution works.
 Dr. Wilson visited the Exploratorium recently and spoke to staff and a group of invited students.

 It’s tough for a new teacher to keep up with everything from labs to professional development.
 TI teacher coach Arlette Manders provides a potpourri of tips on how to make life a little easier.
 Hear an interview with our host, Stephanie Chasteen, about why podcasts can be great professional development tools for teachers.
 The interview is excerpted from an episode of the Podcast for Teachers, which gave us the award for Best Professional Development Podcast.